 For years, I’d been on the lookout for one of these guideposts signs.
 In 2017, I finally found one from Union County.
 It points to New Providence, which happens to be where I lived when my daughter was born, adding some extra sentimental value to an already cool sign.

-The sign only measures 18″ x 24″, but weighs a very hefty 57 pounds!
+The sign measures 18″ x 24″, and weighs a very hefty 57 pounds!

 The photo set above documents the stages of preparation and painting from the sign’s original condition (a “lead paint chip dispenser” as Ed Tapanes put it) to the shiny, restored product.
 To avoid any possible blunting of the edges of the letters, I elected not to blast the sign.
 I started with a wire brush to remove the loose paint and rust, then applied Soy Gel stripper and removed as much paint as I could with a scraper and awl.
 Once it was reasonably clean, I sprayed a few white coats, then used a sponge brush to apply the black to the raised characters, arrows and borders.

 Onto the obvious question – Where exactly was this sign posted?

 Deducing from old Union County maps, I believe it was probably at the intersection of Glendside Ave and Glenside Road in Berkeley Heights, which was New Providence Township at the time.
 Southwest-heading drivers approaching the fork (see top image, red circle) would either keep right to climb the hill to New Providence borough, or keep left (i.e. stay on the main road) to head toward Scotch Plains and Plainfield.